Resampling Techniques in GIS

-Because no values are altered in the output raster data set, nearest neighbor resampling is ideal for categorical, nominal and ordinal data.
+Because nearest neighbor resampling doesn’t alter any values in the output raster data set, it is ideal for categorical, nominal and ordinal data.

-Discrete data like land cover classification, buildings and soil types have distinct boundaries and their limits are considered discrete.
+When should you nearest neighbor resampling?
+Discrete data like land cover classification, buildings and soil types have distinct boundaries and their limits are discrete.
 When you resample this type of data, you should use nearest neighbor resampling.

 2 Bilinear Interpolation

 Bilinear interpolation is a technique for calculating values of a grid location based on four nearby grid cells.
 It assigns the output cell value by taking the weighted average of the four neighboring cells in an image to generate new values.

 It smoothes the output raster grid, but not as much as cubic convolution.
 It’s useful when working with continuous data sets that don’t have distinct boundaries.

 When should you use bilinear resampling?
 Temperature gradients rasters, digital elevation models, annual precipitation grids, noise distance raster are examples of when to use bilinear interpolation to resample images.
 Notice how each of these types of data vary continuously cell-to-cell to form a surface.